dmbarbour/glas/docs/GlasDesign.md

 The fixpoint loop combinator is essential for process networks, modeling cyclic dataflows, piping channels from the right-hand side of a subprogram back to its left-hand side.
 In Glas, this is supported via transparent futures, and implementation relies on concurrent, opportunistic computation of operators.

 Most Glas primitive operators assume input and output is structured as a heterogeneous list, modeling a Forth-like data stack.
 This simplifies the operators because data source and destination are implicit.
-The box and unbox operators can support dictionary structured environments via intermediate singleton data stack.

-To efficiently represent large or abstract programs, Glas includes combinators for static linking from a dictionary of user-defined operators.
-See *Component System*.
+Operator definitions are in a later section.

+## Namespace Model

+Definition-level programming is concise, accessible, extensible, composable in more dimensions, and human-friendly.
+At least in contrasted to lists of primitive operators.

+Glas supports definition-level programming with operators to extend a namespace in scope of a subprogram, and to apply defined symbols.
+Names within a Glas program are statically resolvable, up to an initial namespace provided by runtime or compiler.

+To support higher-order and generic programming, Glas supports virtual symbols with overrides.
+Overrides can model parameters, while the initial definitions model defaults.

+Glas forbids recursive definitions.
+Loops must be expressed using primitive loop combinators.
+It should be possible to erase namespace operators by transitively inlining definitions.
+Namespaces contribute to expression, not meaning.

+Namespaces are concretely represented as dictionary values with standard fields:

+* **program** - A program, the main behavior of a namespace, used by the namespace operators.
+* **define** - A dictionary of `symbol:Namespace` pairs, each defining a symbol.
+For the common case of defining subprograms, `symbol:program:[code]` is sufficient.
+* **extend** - A symbol, or unit.
+This identifies the namespace we search for definitions that are not locally defined.
+Default is same as *import* field.
+Unit is empty namespace.
+* **parent** - A symbol.
+A namespace is implicitly parameterized by its parent namespace, but we might want a different name in some cases.
+Default `parent`.
+* **virtual** - A set of symbols, represented as a dictionary.
+Definition of virtual symbols may be deferred or overridden upon extension.
+Non-virtual symbols would be shadowed instead.

+This should be sufficient for operation, though we might introduce some ad-hoc fields to represent exports, override intentions, types, etc. to a linter or type checker.

+The Glas namespace model has much in common with OOP classes or prototypes.
+However, the second-class, static nature of namespaces will align usage patterns more closely with ML functors.

+## Effects Model

+Glas programs can be extended with effects.
+This doesn't require any changes: effects can be modeled as abstract, user-defined operators in the top-level namespace, provided by compiler or runtime.

+This design is similar to conventional procedural effects.
+However, there are two noteworthy differences:

+The namespace model is expressive enough that a program can restrict or attenuate a subprogram's access to effects.
+This can simplify testing in restricted environments.

+Effects in Glas are aggressively concurrent, running opportunistically based on available data.
+This can be mitigated via primitive synchronization operators or careful design of the effects model.

+*Note:* The Glas compilation model can support alternative program models for applications and effects.
+However, the Glas program model should be adequate for most use cases.

 ## Notable Exclusions

-To keep it simple, the Glas program model *does not* include primitive operators for first-class functions (`program -> data`) or evaluation (`data -> program`).
+To keep it simple, the Glas program model *does not* have primitive operators for first-class functions (`program -> data`) or evaluation (`data -> program`).

 Absence of first-class functions is mitigated by other features:

 * Channels serve many roles of continuations: await input, emit output, cyclic interactions.
-* Components support higher-order programming under constraints of static linking, templates.
+* Namespace overrides support higher-order programming under constraint of static linking.

-Consequently, Glas can abstract loops over lists or implement stream generators, but existential types are not supported.
+Consequently, Glas can abstract loops over lists or implement stream generators, but existential types or conventional OOP objects are not supported.

-Evaluation can be explicitly implemented within Glas, perhaps via compilation to accelerated machine.
-Alternatively, evaluation can be provided as an effect, which is how *Language Modules* support it.

-## Effects Models

-Glas programs can be extended with effectful operators via component system combinators.
-Effectful primitive operators would be provided by the compiler or runtime, and cannot be user-defined.

-The resulting system is very similar to procedural effects or FFI.
-However, there are at least two significant differences from conventional imperative languages:

-First, concurrent effects are the default, e.g. simultaneous network requests.
-Effects in Glas programs are limited by dataflow.
-To enforce sequential may require explicit dataflows for synchronization.

-Second, Glas programs can restrict or attenuate a subprogram's access to user-defined operators.
-For example, it is feasible to restrict a subprogram to access specific folders and files, or to wrap filesystem reads and writes with effectful logging.

-Effects usually introduce non-determinism, whether observing the time or non-deterministic channel merge.
-Deterministic, effectful computation is feasible but requires careful design (e.g. monotonic shared state).

-*Note:* The Glas compilation model can support alternative program models for applications and effects.
-However, the Glas program model should be adequate for most use cases.
+Evaluation is provided as an effect to language modules.
+This requires the runtime to include an interpreter or JIT compiler.

+Evaluation can feasibly be implemented by interpreter or compiler to an abstract machine that is interpreted.
+This would make evaluation available without an effect, but would require acceleration for performance.

-## Component System
+## Automatic Testing

-The Glas component system is essentially a fine-grained module system for the Glas program model.

-The Glas program model includes operators to describe a dictionary of user-defined operators for reference within a subprogram.
-Glas programmers will find it convenient to program at the dictionary level - it's a lot more human-friendly!
-In context of a dictionary, a program might be trivialized to `[ref:main]` or similar.

-Unfortunately, use of a flat `(main:[code], ...)` dictionary value is awkward for dictionary-level programming.
-For example, it does not support scoped definitions, private definitions, or effective reuse of algorithms in multiple contexts.
-To solve this, Glas partitions the program dictionary into abstract software components, with inspiration from ML functors.

-Externally, a Glas component is an abstract object modeling a dictionary with internal scope and private definitions.
-A component may be parameterized by other components.
-Operators are also parameterized by an implicit component for the static arguments.

-Internally, a Glas component is a declarative structure that describes its dependencies, inheritance, override definitions, subcomponents.
-It might also specify type annotations or automated tests.

-Glas components are structurally limited to static linking.

-*Note:* Recursive definitions are not allowed.
-It should logically be logically feasible to erase the component system by transitively inlining all definitions (modulo effects).
+Simple conventions to support automatic testing:

+In a Glas folder, any module with name `test-*` should be processed even if its value is not required.
+Language modules could support ad-hoc tests internally.

+In a Glas namespace, any symbol `test-*` could be processed as a sanity check, perhaps waiting for final overrides.

+Automatic testing within files is left to language definitions and *Language Modules*.

+Deterministic testing of computed executable binaries is theoretically feasible via accelerated simulation of a machine, fuzzing the race conditions.
+However, in the short term, we canto test executables by more conventional means.

 ## Meta: Type Annotations